Kitesurfing in Punta Trettu and in the Best Sardinia Kite Spots

 - Cagliari with the wind of Levante (East) and Scirocco (South-East).

-So, considering that the most frequent winds in Sardinia are the Scirocco, the Mistral and the Thermal wind, the most probably windy kite spots wiil be Cagliari, Giorgino, Petrol Beach and Punta Trettu.
+Finally, considering that the most frequent winds in Sardinia are the Scirocco, the Mistral and the Thermal wind, the most probably windy kite spot wiil be Punta Trettu.

 Since many Kite Spot are not easily reachable by public transport, having a car is highly recommended.